H{\"o}rmander Functional Calculus for Poisson Estimates: Introduction

 This theorem has many generalisations to similar contexts, for example to elliptic and sub-elliptic differential operators $A,$ including sublaplacians on Lie groups of polynomial growth, Schr\"odinger operators and elliptic operators on Riemannian manifolds \cite{DuOS}: Note first that the above $u(f)$ equals $f(-\Delta),$ the functional calculus of the self-adjoint positive operator $-\Delta.$ Now for a self-adjoint operator $A$, a H\"ormander theorem states that the operator $f(A)$ extends boundedly to $L^p(\Omega),\:1<p<\infty$ for any function $f$ satisfying \eqref{Equ Intro Hor} with suitable $N.$ In most of the proofs for a H\"ormander theorem in the literature, the assumption of so called Gaussian bounds plays a crucial role.
 That means the following.
 Suppose that $A$ acts on $L^p(\Omega),\,1<p<\infty,$ where $(\Omega,\mu,\rho)$ is a space of homogeneous type.
 Then the semigroup $(\exp(-tA))_{t \geq 0}$ generated by $A$ has an integral kernel $k_t(x,y)$ such that

 This hypothesis includes many elliptic differential operators.
-However there are operators such that the integral kernel of the semigroup satisfies only weaker estimates, see e.g. \cite{OtE}.
+However there are operators such that the integral kernel of the semigroup satisfies only weaker estimates, see e.g. \cite{GiGr,MMMM,OtE}.
 Establishing a H\"ormander theorem for these operators is the issue of the present article.
-More precisely, let $A$ act as above on $L^p(\Omega)$ such that $(\exp(-zA))_{\Re z > 0}$ has an integral kernel $k_z(x,y)$ such that
+More precisely, let $\Omega$ be a space of homogeneous type with the additional properties that the volume of balls grows polynomially of exponent $d > 0$ and that the measure of annuli is controlled by (a constant times) the corresponding euclidean term, see \eqref{Equ add prop space 1} and \eqref{Equ add prop space 2} for a precise definition.
+Let further $A$ act on $L^p(\Omega)$ such that $(\exp(-zA))_{\Re z > 0}$ has an integral kernel $k_z(x,y)$ such that

-hold for $\Re z > 0,\: x,y,\y \in \Omega.$ The right hand side of the first estimate is (a constant times) the absolute value of the complex Poisson kernel which obviously decays slower as $\rho(x,y) \to \infty$ than the Gaussian kernel above.
-Under a further hypothesis on the homogeneous space $\Omega$ we obtain a H\"ormander theorem of the order $N > \frac{d+2}{2}$ for operators $A$ satisfying the above two estimates.
+holds for some $C,\beta \geq 0.$ If $\Omega = \R^d$ and $\beta = 0,$ the right hand side of this estimate is (a constant times) the absolute value of the complex Poisson kernel which obviously decays slower as $\rho(x,y) \to \infty$ than the Gaussian kernel above.
+Under a further hypothesis on the homogeneous space $\Omega,$ see \eqref{Equ add prop space 1} and \eqref{Equ add prop space 2} below, and the presence of an $\HI$ calculus of $A$ on $L^2(\Omega),$ we obtain a H\"ormander theorem of the order $N > \frac{d}{2}+\beta$ for operators $A$ satisfying the above estimate.
 The proof relies on the behaviour of the semigroup $\exp(-zA)$ generated by $A$ when the complex parameter $z$ approaches the imaginary axis.
 Here simple norm estimates are not sufficient but $R$-bounds of the semigroup are needed.
+Our method does not need self-adjointness of $A.$ This is new compared to most of the spectral multiplier results in the literature.
+In particular, we give a non-self-adjoint example of a Lam\'e operator to which our main result applies.
+Note also that Gaussian estimates as in \eqref{Equ Gaussian intro} and self-adjointness in general yield only a Mihlin calculus \cite[Theorem 7.23]{Ouha}, i.e. bounded spectral multipliers $f(A)$ for $f$ satisfying

+and $N > \frac{d}{2},$ whereas we show that complex Poisson estimates give a H\"ormander functional calculus, i.e. $f(A)$ is bounded for $f$ satisfying \eqref{Equ Intro Hor} with $N > \frac{d}{2},$ if $\beta = 0$ in \eqref{Equ Poisson estimate intro}.
+This yields better estimates for the Bochner-Riesz means $(1 - A/\lambda)^\nu_+$ on $L^p(\Omega),$ see the discussion in the introduction of \cite{DuOS}.
+The difficulty in assumption \eqref{Equ Poisson estimate intro} is to show an estimate for complex times $z,$ something that for Gaussian estimates one gets somehow for free out of an estimate like \eqref{Equ Gaussian intro} and self-adjointness.